Body is believed to be of missing North Carolina boy with autism | East Idaho News

 National

-(CNN) — A body believed to be that of Maddox Ritch, the 6-year-old boy with autism who went missing at a North Carolina park, was found Thursday afternoon, officials said.
+(CNN) — The six-day search for Maddox Ritch, the 6-year-old boy with autism who went missing at a North Carolina park, ended Thursday afternoon with the discovery of a body in a creek, officials said.

+“I’m heartbroken,” Gastonia Police Chief Robert Helton told reporters at an emotional news conference.

+“Our community is heartbroken, our searchers, our investigators.
+This is not the end we had hoped for.”

 On Saturday, Maddox took off running during a walk around the lake at a Gastonia park, a police spokeswoman said.
 Maddox’s father, Ian Ritch, said he and a friend were walking in the park when his son ran ahead, likely triggered by a passing jogger.
 Maddox was about 25 to 30 feet away when he broke into a sprint, Ritch said.